 8. Digital Telepathy

-Since the initial design system was not scalable, Zomato recently came up with a new design system called Sushi.
+Since the initial design system tools were not scalable, Zomato recently came up with a new design system called Sushi.
 It provides a new and enhanced experience to its users with the Zomato app.

 How Can Design Systems Benefit Designers?

 Now that you know what is a design system in UX and UX review, and the many benefits of having one, a design system benefits designers and simplifies the tasks for them.
 As a leading mobile app design company, we noticed that for Designers it has become easy to break down the UI into small parts rather than consider the whole webpage as one entity.
 You can think of a particular page as a set of components and quickly find and use the right component, pattern or style option( color, icons, fonts, etc.) from the Design System.

 Instead of re-thinking the foundation of each new experience for your products, a Design System keeps designers, developers, product managers as well as multiple stakeholders aligned with the design vision of the company and allows the team to easily focus on pixel-perfect development.